-Is Your Skin Care Causing Your Makeup to Pill?
-We Found Out
+Is Your Skincare Causing Your Makeup to Pill?

-We’re the first ones to indulge in an extensive skin-care routine filled with a roster of our most beloved cleansers, toners, essences, serums and moisturizers.
-It’s our sacred me-time that we take very seriously.
-That being said, there’s nothing more frustrating than when we finish our morning skin-care routines, go on to apply our makeup and within seconds our foundation begins to pill.
-Was it a combination of the skin care and makeup used or was it certain ingredients that simply didn’t work together?
-Ahead, we consulted with Dr. Rocio Rivera, Vice President of L’Oréal Paris Scientific Communications, to help us get to the bottom of our pilling problems.
+We’re the first ones to indulge in an extensive skincare routine filled with a roster of our most beloved cleansers, toners, essences, serums and moisturizers.
+It’s the sacred me-time that we take very seriously.
+That being said, there’s nothing more frustrating than when we finish our morning skincare routines, go on to apply our makeup and within seconds, our foundation begins to pill.
+Did we apply makeup too soon or are there certain ingredients that simply don’t work together?
+We consulted with celebrity makeup artist Jamie Dorman to help us get to the bottom of our pilling problems.